sciencePeptideDeck

 Ascension Peptides

-• European Union: Approved by EMA in 2014 for prevention of phototoxic reactions in adults with EPP.
-First melanocortin peptide ever approved in the world.
+• European Union: EMA-approved in 2014 for prevention of phototoxic reactions in adults with EPP.
+First melanocortin peptide ever approved globally.

-• United States: FDA-approved in October 2019 under orphan drug designation for the same indication.
-Marketed by Clinuvel under the trade name Scenesse®.
+• United States: FDA-approved October 2019 under orphan drug designation for EPP.
+Marketed by Clinuvel as Scenesse®.

 • Australia: Approved by the Therapeutic Goods Administration (TGA).